Imperial Half Bushel • 831 N. Howard Street • Baltimore MD 21201 • USA

 1405-50.jpg (64231 bytes) 1405-50.
 Antique American Silver Cream Pot of baluster form on three cast foliate and trifid feet, cast twist scroll handle, chased allover with floral repoussé decoration; marked by Samuel Kirk of Baltimore MD c.1839.
 Engraved mono "TD"? and inscription "Dr. Bigelow 1839 from Mrs. Francis C. Lowell".
 6.62" high, 4.88" long, 3.5" wide, 10.3 troy oz.
 Carefully restored and polished.
 SOLD

 1483-12.jpg (38163 bytes) 1483-12.
-Antique American Silver Sauce Boat of oval helmet style on pedestal foot, the foot and body chased with floral repoussé decoration, the foliate style handle attached to a cast and chased ram's head; made by Samuel Kirk & Son of Baltimore MD, c.1850-1860.
+Antique American Silver Sauceboat of oval helmet style on pedestal foot, the foot and body chased with floral repoussé decoration, the foliate style handle attached to a cast and chased ram's head; made by Samuel Kirk & Son of Baltimore MD, c.1850-1860.
 7.25" high, 8.75" long, 4.0" foot length, 2.88" foot width, 16.0 troy oz.
 Mono erased.
 SOLD

 1483-24.jpg (37391 bytes) 1483-24.
 Antique American Silver Butter Dish & Underplate chased with allover repoussé decoration, the cover with cast floral finial, the body with two chased handles, the underplate with engraved diaper decoration; made by S. Kirk & Son of Baltimore MD, c.1870-1880.
 No mono.
 No interior liner but perhaps it never had one.
 Tub: 4.12" high, 5.75" wide, 5.0" lip diameter, 4.25" foot diameter; Lid: 1.88" high, 5.25" diameter; Underplate: 0.38" high, 7.0" diameter; 19.1 troy oz. overall weight.
 Some surface wear and small hole in cover.
 SOLD

-0730-11.jpg (39115 bytes) 0730-11.
-Antique American Silver Cream Pot chased in floral repoussé; marked by S. Kirk & Son of Baltimore MD, c.1875-1895.
-Mono "FLB".
-2.85" high, 6.35" long, 5" widest body diameter, 10.0 troy oz.
-Surface wear.
+1472-34.jpg (38357 bytes) 1472-34.
+Antique American Silver Cream Pot with cast and chased s-scroll handle, the body chased allover with repoussé floral decoration; marked by S. Kirk & Son of Baltimore MD, c.1870-1895.
+Mono "H".
+Cream Pot: 2.88" high, 3.25" long, 2.25" wide, 2.9 troy oz.
+Surface wear and some dings.
 SOLD

 1393-67.jpg (39320 bytes) 1393-67.
 Antique American Silver Cream Pot of classical form with applied milled bands; marked by William Mitchell Jr. of Richmond VA, working 1820-1845.
 5.88" high, 6.25" long, 10.7 troy oz.
 No mono, presumably erased.
 SOLD